per volar sunata

 St Margaret’s has a proud history dating back to its establishment in 1895 by The Sisters of The Society of the Sacred Advent.
 The School is founded on a philosophy of six core values: courage, faith, integrity, passion, respect and spirit, with the School motto "Per Volar Sunata" (born to fly upwards), inspiring St Margaret’s students to believe in their abilities and achieve their personal best in all endeavours.

 As a member of the Queensland Girls’ Secondary Schools Sports Association Inc (QGSSSA), St Margaret’s participates in a range of academic, sporting and cultural competitions against other long-standing Brisbane schools.

-There are approximately 300 girls in the Primary School and 550 in the Secondary School.
-Boarding has been an integral part of the School’s life and 185 girls from Years 7 to 12 are accommodated at St Margaret’s.
+There are approximately 330 students in the Primary School and 750 in the Secondary School.
+Boarding has been an integral part of the School’s life and around 185 girls from Years 5 to 12 are accommodated at St Margaret’s.

 Through a wide range of learning experiences such as sporting, artistic and cultural activities, students may enrich their lives and go on to pursue a career or lifelong interests in such fields.
 As a member of the Andrews Cup Primary Schools Association and the Queensland Girls’ Secondary Schools Sports Association (QGSSSA), St Margaret’s participates in a range of academic, sporting and cultural competitions against other long-standing Brisbane schools.

 St Margaret's is the only full time girls boarding school in Brisbane.
 Boarders have a significant impact on the life of ths school, contributing to the wonderfully diverse school community.

 Since the first three boarders enrolled in 1895, St Margaret's has spent 124 years educating generations of women from rural, regional and remote areas of Queensland, Australia and the world.